madmat27/S3BucketEnum/README.md

 work properly.
 Last (but not least!) this README file, which contains detailed instructions for installation and usage.

 ## Should I install anything on my computer for this to work?
-Well, the program is writen in python, so python is mandatory for the tool to work!
-You can find instructions how to install python in your pc (according to your operating system), so I will skip this part.
+Well, the program is writen in python, so python is mandatory!
+You can find instructions how to install python on your pc (according to your operating system), so I will skip this part.
 Please note that program is developed and tested in python --version 3.10.5, so use this version (or higher).
 Feel free to test it in lower versions, but might not work as expected.

 ## How can I use this software?
-It requires some actions prior to running this program.
+Some actions are required prior to running this program.
 This is a step-by-step installation, so feel free to skip any part you already know.

 ### Download:
-Open a terminal, navigate to the folder that you want to save the file and run the following command:
+Open a terminal, navigate to the folder that you want to save the file and run the following command (git should be installed):
 ```
 git clone https://github.com/madmat27/S3BucketEnum.git
 ```